akto-api-security/Documentation/api-security-testing/how-to/install-testing-module-in-your-cloud.md

 ### Terraform

 1. To install using Terraform, use the Terraform script [here](https://github.com/akto-api-security/infra/blob/feature/quick-setup/templates/mini-testing.tf).
-  1. Please make sure you install it in a private subnet from your application VPC.
+  a.
+Please make sure you install it in a private subnet from your application VPC.
-  2. This private subnet should also have network connectivity (typically via NAT).
+  b.
+This private subnet should also have network connectivity (typically via NAT).
 2. For `Database Abstractor Service Token` input in the terraform script specify the JWT token copied in the earlier step.
 3. Once the terraform script has finished running, you should be able to see a new autoscaling group created with 1 Akto Testing EC2 instance running.